FSoft-AI4Code/CodeCapybara/README.md

 # CodeCapybara: Code Instruction Tuning

 We introduce CodeCapybara - A Code specialized Instruction-following Large Language Model.
+This repo also attempts to evaluate and reproduce performance results of Instruction-following Large Language Models (LLM) on code generation benchmarks.

 ## Table of Contents